MatheusBecali/MatheusBecali/README.md

 - 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me: Instagram @matheusbecali

-I`m a student, focused on studies and tuned in technology.
-He is currently focused on his scientific initiation, Introduction to optimization applied to supervised machine learning, in which he is a fellow at FAP.
+Student, focused on studies and technology.
+He is currently undertaking a master's degree in computer science with photo in Deep Learning, with the aim of collecting and studying data from histopathological and clinical skin lesions.
-Always learning how to improve his knowledge.
+He always seeks learning to improve his knowledge.

-"Risk comes from not knowing what you're doing." - (Warren Buffet)
+“Risk comes from not knowing what you're doing.” — (Warren Buffet)

 <!---
 MatheusBecali/MatheusBecali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.